Maurice (emperor): Persian War and accession to the throne

 Maurice had to continue the war against the Persians.
 In 586 his troops defeated them at the Battle of Solachon south of Dara.
-In 588, a mutiny by unpaid Byzantine troops against their new commander, Priscus, seemed to offer the Sassanids a chance for a breakthrough, but the mutineers themselves repulsed the ensuing Persian offensive.
+In 588, a mutiny by unpaid Roman troops against their new commander, Priscus, seemed to offer the Sassanids a chance for a breakthrough, but the mutineers themselves repulsed the ensuing Persian offensive.
 Later in the year they secured a major victory before Martyropolis.
 The Sassanid commander, Maruzas, was killed, several of the Persian leaders were captured along with 3,000 other prisoners, and only a thousand men survived to reach refuge at Nisibis.
-The Byzantines secured much booty, including the Persian battle standards, and sent them, along with Maruzas' head, to Maurice in Constantinople.
+The Romans secured much booty, including the Persian battle standards, and sent them, along with Maruzas' head, to Maurice in Constantinople.

 In 590, two Parthian brothers, Vistahm and Vinduyih, overthrew King Hormizd IV and made the latter's son, Prince Khosrow II, the new king.
 The former Persian commander-in-chief, Bahram Chobin, who had rebelled against Hormizd IV, claimed the throne for himself and defeated Khosrow.
-Khosrow and the two Parthians fled to the Byzantine court.
+Khosrow and the two Parthians fled to the Eastern Roman court.
 Although the Senate unanimously advised against it, Maurice helped Khosrow regain his throne with an army of 35,000 men.
 In 591 the combined Byzantine-Persian army under generals John Mystacon and Narses defeated Bahram Chobin's forces near Ganzak at the Battle of the Blarathon.
 The victory was decisive; Maurice finally brought the war to a successful conclusion with the re-accession of Khosrow.

 Subsequently, Khosrow was adopted by the emperor in order to seal their alliance.
 The adoption was made through a rite of adoptio per arma, which ordinarily assumed the Christian character of its partakers.
 However, the chief Byzantine bishops, "despite their best attempts", failed to convert Khosrow.
 Khosrow rewarded Maurice by ceding to the empire western Armenia up to the lakes Van and Sevan, including the large cities of Martyropolis, Tigranokert, Manzikert, Ani, and Yerevan.
 Maurice's treaty brought a new status-quo to the east territorially.
 Byzantium was enlarged to an extent never before achieved by the empire.
 During the new "perpetual peace" millions of solidi were saved by the remission of tribute to the Persians.